bmiles-development/s6pack-cloud/README.md

         /global/parameters/stripeWebhookSigningSecret-live = "whsec_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
         ```

+ 15) You will receive an email sent to the address defined in the config.HostingStack.yaml under the parameters: ```sesEmailIdentityAddress``` and ```sesEmailIdentityDomain```.
+These values need to be an email address that is accessable so that you can click the link in that email to verify the email identity.
+This can be an email from a different domain (eg: eg@gmail.com).
+This is so that you can send emails from SES to anyone outside of the hostedZone.
+Look for the email subjkect line: ```Amazon Web Services – Email Address Verification Request```
- 15) You can now request to SES production access to AWS [here](https://docs.aws.amazon.com/ses/latest/dg/request-production-access.html?icmpid=docs_ses_console).
+ 16) You can now request to SES production access to AWS [here](https://docs.aws.amazon.com/ses/latest/dg/request-production-access.html?icmpid=docs_ses_console).
 This will allow you to send emails unrestricted.
- 16) run ```cdktf deploy webStackDev --auto-approve --ignore-missing-stack-dependencies```
+ 17) run ```cdktf deploy webStackDev --auto-approve --ignore-missing-stack-dependencies```
- 17) run ```cdktf deploy webStackBlue webStackGreen --auto-approve --ignore-missing-stack-dependencies```
+ 18) run ```cdktf deploy webStackBlue webStackGreen --auto-approve --ignore-missing-stack-dependencies```
- 18) run ```cdktf deploy blueGreenToggleStack --auto-approve --ignore-missing-stack-dependencies```
+ 19) run ```cdktf deploy blueGreenToggleStack --auto-approve --ignore-missing-stack-dependencies```
- 19) if you toggle your blue/green stack, just running: ```cdktf deploy blueGreenToggleStack --auto-approve --ignore-missing-stack-dependencies``` may give you cross-stack-output errors, so just deploy the stack you are toggling to (eg: if blue then deploy webStackBlue first) and it will update the cross-stack-output data and then NOT throw an error.
+ 20) if you toggle your blue/green stack, just running: ```cdktf deploy blueGreenToggleStack --auto-approve --ignore-missing-stack-dependencies``` may give you cross-stack-output errors, so just deploy the stack you are toggling to (eg: if blue then deploy webStackBlue first) and it will update the cross-stack-output data and then NOT throw an error.

 # Possible Deployment Issues